jpane24/OVtool/README.md

--   `es_grid`: a vector on an effect size scale representing the association between the unobserved confounders (omitted variables) and the treatment indicator
+-   `es_grid`: a vector on an effect size scale representing the association between the unobserved confounders (omitted variables) and the treatment indicator.

--   `rho_grid`: a vector of correlations to simulate over.
-These correlations represent the correlation between the omitted variable and the outcome
+-   `rho_grid`: a vector of absolute correlations to simulate over.
+    These correlations represent the absolute correlation between the omitted variable and the outcome

 -   `n_reps`: the number of repetitions represents the number of times an unobserved confounder is simulated at each effect size and rho